Skip to main content

 Biography

-Maria Lucia Passador holds an LL.M. from Harvard Law School, a Ph.D. in Legal Studies - Business Law from Bocconi University and a Combined Bachelor and Master of Science in Law (J.D. equivalent, summa cum laude) from the same University.
-She is also an attorney-at-law and a member of the Milan Bar Association.
+She holds a Master of Laws (LL.M.) from Harvard Law School, a Ph.D. in Business Law, and a Combined Bachelor and Master of Science in Law summa cum laude from Bocconi.